 Sub-phase 1: Focus on the legs

-Position: Slide back your seat to the middle of the beam, keeping your upper body vertical, knees partially extended, and feet pushing on the pedals.
+Position: Slide back your seat to the middle of the beam, keeping the top part of your body vertical, knees partially extended, and feet pushing on the pedals.
 Contract your thigh and leg muscles, and pull back elbows slightly.

-Muscles Worked: thigh and leg muscles (glutes, quads, hams, calves), upper body (deltoids, traps)
+Muscles Used: thigh and leg muscles (glutes, quads, hams, calves), upper parts of your body (deltoids, traps)

 Sub-phase 2: Focus on the body swing

-Position: Push back your seat past the middle of the beam, swinging your upper body backward to a slight incline.
+Position: Push back your seat past the middle of the beam, swinging your upper part of your body backward to a slight incline.
 As you push your legs, transfer that leg power to your torso during the swing.
-Upper body, abdominals, and lower back muscles contract to keep the body steady.
+Upperparts of your body, abdominals, and lower body back muscles contract to keep the body steady.

-Muscles Worked: lower back (spinal erectors), abs and obliques, and upper body muscles (deltoids, traps, teres major, serratus anterior), arm muscles (forearm and biceps), and leg muscles (glutes, hams, quads, calves)
+Muscles Worked: lower body muscles in the back (spinal erectors), abs and obliques, and top body muscles (deltoids, traps, teres major, serratus anterior), arm muscles (forearm and biceps), and leg muscles (glutes, hams, quads, calves)

 Position: With a more pronounced incline, engage your core, contract your arms to prepare for the pull-through, and extend your legs.

-Muscles Worked: upper body muscles (delts, traps, lats, forearm, biceps, pecs), quads
+Muscles Worked: body muscles (delts, traps, lats, forearm, biceps, pecs), quads

 Position: With your shoulders back and down and upper back inclined, push your elbows back tight below your rib cage as you pull the chain to its max length.
 Continue to engage your core as your feet push away at the pedals.
 Fully stretch your legs while preparing to contract them for the next phase.